 MEET BRIAN MAUGHAN

 Delivering Results for Our Community

 Prior to election, Maughan worked as a Public Affairs Consultant for AT&T, providing strategic legislative and regulatory guidance.Before joining AT&T, Maughan served as the director of economic development for Oklahoma County District Two and as a public information officer for Oklahoma County Emergency Management and Oklahoma County District Three.
 Maughan also has considerable experience as a field director, consultant and fundraiser for the Oklahoma Republican Party.
-He has also owned and operated a communications and public relations firm.A lifelong resident of south Oklahoma City, Maughan is past president for the South Oklahoma City Rotary Club and the U.S. Grant High School Alumni Association.
+He has also owned and operated a communications and public relations firm.A lifelong resident of south Oklahoma City, Maughan is past president for the Oklahoma City Sister Cities, South Oklahoma City Rotary Club and the U.S. Grant High School Alumni Association.
 He previously served on the board for the South Oklahoma City Chamber, as Chairman of the YMCA Central District, as Chairman of the SHINE Foundation, and was appointed by Governor Frank Keating and later by Governor Mary Fallin to the Oklahoma Developmental Disability Council.
 Maughan also is involved in the Wheelchair Foundation working with his rotary club to raise funds for the organization.
 In 2012 he was named one of 40 achievers under 40 by Distinctly Oklahoma magazine.
-He is also president of Oklahoma City’s Sister Cities organization.
-He also serves on the Board of Trustees for the Oklahoma City National Memorial Foundation and is actively involved with the South Oklahoma City Rotary Foundation.
-He also serves on the board of the Oklahoma Organs for Life.In 2007, Maughan was inducted into the Oklahoma City Community College Hall of Fame for his distinguished service to the community.Maughan is a 1995 graduate of U.S. Grant High School.
+He also serves on the Board of Trustees for the Oklahoma City National Memorial Foundation and is actively involved with the West Oklahoma City Rotary Foundation.
+He has also served on the board of the Oklahoma Organs for Life.In 2007, Maughan was inducted into the Oklahoma City Community College Hall of Fame for his distinguished service to the community.Maughan is a 1995 graduate of U.S. Grant High School.
 He also attended Oklahoma City Community College, obtaining associate degrees in Journalism, Broadcasting, and Public Relations.